story-branch/story_branch/README.md

 project.
 You can enter text and press TAB to search for a story name, or TAB to show the full list.
 It will then suggest an editable branch name.
 When the branch is created the `story_id` will be appended to it.
+Enter a blank to exit.

 `git start`: Start a story in Pivotal Tracker from the terminal.
 It'll get all unstarted stories in your current project.
 You can enter text and press TAB to search for a story name, or TAB to show the full list.
+Enter blank to exit.

+`git unstart`: Unstart a started story in Pivotal Tracker from the terminal.
+It'll get all started stories in your current project.
+You can enter text and press TAB to search for a story name, or TAB to show the full list.
+Enter blank to exit.

 `git finish`: Create commit/message for the staged changes, e.g:
 "[Finishes #1234567] My Story Title" - optionally Finishes the story